Bank of America: Merger of NationsBank and BankAmerica

-In 1997, BankAmerica lent hedge fund D. E. Shaw & Co. $1.4 billion in order to run various businesses for the bank.
+In 1997, BankAmerica lent investment management firm D. E. Shaw & Co. $1.4 billion to run various businesses for the bank.
 However, D.E.
-Shaw suffered significant loss after the 1998 Russia bond default.
-NationsBank of Charlotte acquired BankAmerica in October 1998 in what was the largest bank acquisition in history at that time.
+Shaw suffered significant losses during the 1998 Russian financial crisis.
+NationsBank of Charlotte acquired BankAmerica in 1998 in what was the largest bank acquisition in history at that time.

 While NationsBank was the nominal survivor, the merged bank took the better-known name of Bank of America.
-Hence, the holding company was renamed Bank of America Corporation, while NationsBank, N.A. merged with Bank of America NT&SA to form Bank of America, N.A. as the remaining legal bank entity.
+Hence, the holding company was renamed Bank of America Corporation, while NationsBank, N.A., merged with Bank of America NT&SA to form Bank of America, N.A. as the remaining legal bank entity.
 The combined bank operates under Federal Charter 13044, which was granted to Giannini's Bank of Italy on March 1, 1927.
 However, the merged company was and still is headquartered in Charlotte, and retains NationsBank's pre-1998 stock price history.
 All U.S. Securities and Exchange Commission (SEC) filings before 1998 are listed under NationsBank, not Bank of America.
-NationsBank president, chairman, and CEO Hugh McColl, took on the same roles with the merged company.
+NationsBank president, chairman, and CEO Hugh McColl took on the same roles with the merged company.